Lesson 3: p5.js Serial In

 Simple real-time graph

 Recall in our OLED lesson that we built a real-time analog graph.
-During that lesson, I alluded to how this graph replicated a famous Processing example but self-contained on the Arduino.
+During that lesson, we alluded to how that graph replicated a famous Processing example but self-contained on the Arduino.
 Now we can build that Processing example in p5.js!

-On the Arduino side, we can use the exact same Arduino code (AnalogOut.ino) as before—which should make sense, the Arduino program simply read analog data and transmitted it via serial; however, we obviously need to write a new p5.js app.
+On the Arduino side, we use the exact same code (AnalogOut.ino) as before—the Arduino simply reads analog data and transmits it via serial.
+We just need a new p5.js app.
 Let’s call it GraphIn.

 Writing GraphIn in p5.js

-We can begin with the same p5.js serial template as before: just copy SerialTemplate and rename the folder to GraphIn.
-Now, let’s begin coding!
+Begin with the same p5.js serial template: copy SerialTemplate and rename the folder to GraphIn.

 let serial; // the Serial object